Kansas Academy of Mathematics and Science

 The Kansas Academy of Mathematics and Science (KAMS), established by legislative action in 2006 by SB139, is the state’s premier academic high school program for the state’s best and brightest high school students.
 Based in part after successful programs in Missouri and Texas, KAMS is a unique residential learning experience that provides exceptional high school juniors and seniors a potent blend of:

-If you are interested in applying to be part of the KAMS 2015 graduating class, click on U.S. Application.
+If you are interested in applying to be part of the KAMS 2017 graduating class, click on U.S. Application.
 If you are an international student interested in applying, please click on International applications.

-This fall marks the fifth year that KAMS students join the FHSU community.
+This fall marks the sixth year that KAMS students join the FHSU community.
 These exceptional students represent urban, suburban and rural communities from across the state.
 Prospective students must have completed at least two years of high school with distinction in mathematics or science.
 However, outstanding academic achievement is not the only criterion for acceptance.
 KAMS selects students based on drive, interest, maturity, stability, and personal and family commitment.

 Why is KAMS important for Kansas?

 Questions or comments?
-Fill out our Contact KAMS Form.
+Contact KAMS.